 Spicy Hot Honey & Chili Candied Orange Peels

-1 hour (+ drying time) Cook Mode
+Baking 1 hour (+ drying time) 65 kcal kcal

 Spicy Hot Honey & Chili Candied Orange Peels